Cherreads

 Damon's thumb brushed her knuckles, lingering.
 "I missed you, too."

-Everything she could never truly have.
+It was everything she needed and everything she could never truly have.

 A cold, unfamiliar wind shifted.

-A crack of pure white light suddenly ripped across the sky—thin, sharp, like a pane of glass fracturing under strain.
+A crack of pure white light suddenly ripped across the sky.
+Thin, sharp, like a pane of glass fracturing under strain.

 Natsuki's breath hitched.
+"Damon…?"

 He looked genuinely confused, trapped fully within the dream.
 "What's wrong?"

-Then another, spider-webbing across the luminous darkness.
+Another crack.
+Then another, spider-webbing reality across the luminous darkness.

 "Wait—" She gripped him with desperate strength.
 "Don't—don't go—"